jarvis-huang/CarND-MPC-Project/writeup.md

 The update equations are basically constant acceleration and turn rate equations.

+Polynomial fitting is done with 3rd-order polynomial using `polyfit` function.

 ## Changes
 - In order to calculate reference heading angle, I implemented a function `polyeval_dot` which calculates the first derivative of a polynomial.